 With that in mind, we thought it would be helpful to provide links to some of the tools and resources that we use or have used to inform our process.
-Since there are about 20 total, we will address the links over three blog posts with each addressing a major phase of new product development.
+Since there are about 20 total, we address these over three blog posts with each addressing a major phase of new product development.

 So without further ado, let's start at the beginning with the tools and resources we use in the discovery phase.

 While it's not specifically about new product development, listening to Simon Sinek's famous "Start With Why" TED talk is a great reminder of the power of "why," which - if you're doing it right - is a question you will be asking a lot in the discovery phase.

 Smashing Magazine's A Closer Look at Personas: What They Are and How They Work provides a detailed primer on the following: